 C. Vote necessary to adopt a matter.
-The amount of votes necessary to pass a Resolution or other matter is:
+The amount of votes necessary to pass a Resolution or other matter is: Votes to pass a Resolution

-- a majority vote consists of more than half of the votes; - a two-thirds vote consists of at least two-thirds of the votes; - 3. a majority Vote by Orders consists of a more than half of the lay deputations and more than half of the clergy deputations. - D. Counting the votes.
-The amount necessary to pass a matter will be determined by those present and voting. - E. Vote by Orders under Art.
+- 1. a majority vote consists of more than half of the votes; - 2. a two-thirds vote consists of at least two-thirds of the votes; - 3. a majority Vote by Orders consists of a more than half of the lay deputations and more than half of the clergy deputations.

+D. Counting the votes.
+The amount necessary to pass a matter will Vote by Orders be determined by those present and voting.

+E. Vote by Orders under Art.
 1 Sec.
-5 of the Constitution.
+5. of the Constitution.